PRO-2684/gadgets/GM_config/README_CN.md

                 if (v.length < 3) throw "Too short!";
                 return v;
             }
+            //
         },
         enabled: {
             name: "Enabled",
             value: true,
+            // The following can be replaced by `type: "bool"`
             input: "current",
             processor: "not", // Process user inputs, throw error if invalid
             // Built-in processors: